Chun Doo-hwan

-Chun usurped power after the 1979 assassination of president Park Chung-hee, a military dictator who had ruled since 1962.
-Chun orchestrated the 12 December 1979 military coup, then cemented his military dictatorship in the 17 May 1980 military coup in which he declared martial law and later set up a concentration camp for "purificatory education".
-He established the highly authoritarian Fifth Republic of Korea on 3 March 1981.
-After the June Struggle democratization movement of 1987, Chun conceded to allowing the December 1987 presidential election.
-It was won by his close friend and ally Roh Tae-woo, who would continue many of Chun's policies during his own rule into the 1990s.
+Born in Hapcheon County, Empire of Japan, Chun graduated from Korea Military Academy in 1955 with a bachelor's degree in science.
+He usurped power after the 1979 assassination of president Park Chung Hee, who was himself a military dictator who had ruled since 1961.
+Chun orchestrated the 12 December 1979 military coup, then cemented his military in the 17 May 1980 military coup in which he declared martial law and later set up a concentration camp for "purificatory education".
+He established the Fifth Republic of Korea on 3 March 1981.
+He governed under a constitution somewhat less authoritarian than Park's Fourth Republic, but still held very broad executive power, and used extreme violence to maintain it.
+During his tenure, South Korea's economy grew at its highest rate ever, achieving the country's first trade surplus in 1986.
+After the June Struggle democratization movement of 1987, Chun conceded to allowing the December 1987 presidential election to be free and open.
+It was won by his close friend and ally Roh Tae-woo, who continued many of Chun's policies during his own rule into the 1990s.